Renaissance Society: War years through the 1960s

-Conceptual Art
+Conceptual art

 Susanne Ghez assumed role of Director in 1974.
-During her tenure, the Renaissance Society shifted its focus to “Conceptual Art.”
-Beginning with its exhibition Joseph Kosuth in early 1976, the Society engaged in a discussion with contemporary art that rejected “traditional pictorial and sculptural definitions.”
+During her tenure, the Renaissance Society shifted its focus to conceptual art.
+Beginning with its exhibition "Joseph Kosuth" in early 1976, the Society engaged in a discussion with contemporary art that rejected "traditional pictorial and sculptural definitions."
 In 1978, Lawrence Weiner’s eponymous show contrasted Kosuth’s approach by using language itself as material.
-Other artists exhibited during this period include Daniel Buren and John Knight.Exhibitions at the Renaissance Society in the 90s shifted from the larger institutional critique that dominated the 70s and 80s to more inward contemplation through site-specificity.
+Other artists exhibited during this period include Daniel Buren and John Knight.
+Exhibitions at the Renaissance Society in the 90s shifted from the larger institutional critique that dominated the 70s and 80s to more inward contemplation through site-specificity.
 In 1990, both Michael Asher and Niele Toroni exhibited in solo shows.
 The following year, Jessica Stockholder opened the season with Skin Toned Garden Mapping.
 Some significant artists who showed at the Renaissance Society in the 1990s include Felix Gonzalez-Torres (1994), Kara Walker (1997), Kerry James Marshall (1998), and Raymond Pettibon (1998).

 The Renaissance Society inaugurated the 21st century with Thomas Hirschhorn: World Airport.
+In 2004, Laura Letinsky: Hardly More Than Ever, Photographs 1997–2004 reinterpreted the traditional male gaze of still life paintings, using the ideas of domesticity and the camera lens to explore intimate, often overlooked moments.
 In 2008, Black Is, Black Ain’t explored a shift in the rhetoric of race and identity, exhibiting 26 black and non-black artists.
 After 40 years as Executive Director and Chief Curator of the Renaissance Society, Ghez ended her tenure in 2013 her final show William Pope.L: Forlesen.
 Pope.L’s new installation explored the demarcation of differences politically, economically, socially, and culturally.
 This show underscored Ghez’s commitment to refocusing the Society around Schütze’s mission in becoming a laboratory for new art and ideas.
 Under her leadership the Renaissance Society developed an international distinction for its ground-breaking curatorial programming.